MicrosoftDocs/cpp-docs/docs/parallel/openmp/a-examples.md

 }
 ```

-## A.15 Determining the number of threads used
+## A.15 The number of threads used

 Consider the following incorrect example (for [section 3.1.2](3-1-2-omp-get-num-threads-function.md)):